-Trump expected to endorse Wyoming lawyer in race against Cheney, who spoke out against his false election claims
+Trump expected to endorse Wyoming lawyer to unseat Liz Cheney in biggest test of his ability to purge his critics from the party

 Cheney was replaced in her leadership position by Rep. Elise Stefanik (R-N.Y.) who frequently praises Trump and has called him the leader of the party.

-Trump has also endorsed primary challengers against some of the other nine House Republicans who voted to impeach him.
-But Cheney has been his prime target due to her high profile and role as an avatar of the more militarily hawkish and business friendly Republicans that led the party before his brand of nativism and populism propelled him to the presidency.
-Cheney is the daughter of former vice president Richard B. Cheney and she also served in the George W. Bush administration.

 The congresswoman has said her main goal is to make sure Trump’s grip on the party slips and that he never holds the presidency again.
-After she was removed from her leadership post, she did a series of interviews with national news organizations where she made the case that Trump is unfit to be a party leader and called out GOP colleagues who continue to be loyal to him.
+After she was removed from her leadership post, she did a series of interviews with national news organizations in which she made the case that Trump is unfit to be a party leader and called out GOP colleagues who continue to be loyal to him.

 “I intend to be the leader, one of the leaders, in a fight to help to restore our party, in a fight to bring our party back to substance and principles, and in a fight to make clear that we won’t participate in the really dangerous effort that’s underway,” Cheney said in a May 12 interview with NBC’s “Today” show.